 Do you struggle with birds constantly eating your vegetables and seedlings?
 Me too!
 I love planting lettuce, spinach, swiss chard, beets, broccoli, peas, cabbage, and cauliflower, but the birds eat them as soon as they sprout.

-It’s so bad, that last year I didn’t get any beets, spinach, peas or swiss chard because they ate everything the second it sprouted from the ground.
-I tried those bright whirligigs, pie plates, CD’s, and just plain old yelling at them every time I walk by, but none of it worked.
+It’s so bad, that one year I didn’t get any beets, spinach, peas or swiss chard because the birds ate everything the second it sprouted from the ground.
+I tried those bright whirligigs, pie plates, CDs, and just plain old yelling at them every time I walked by, but none of it worked.

-I wish the birds would stay out of my vegetable garden and eat my weeds instead!!
+I just wish the birds would stay out of my vegetable garden and eat my weeds instead!

-But this year I got smarter.
+After a while, I finally got smarter.
 I figured out a DIY solution using dollar store supplies that you can easily make in 10 minutes or less.
-Here’s the video to see exactly how to do it, and I’ll give supplies and directions below!
+I’ll give you all the supplies and directions below!
 And, if you want to see the step-by-step process, check out the video below:

 How to Make a Cover to Protect Your Garden From Birds